Who owns the Vogelmorn Bowling Club (VBC)?

 If you book the Hall and/or Bowling Club then, like any member of the public, you can access the green.
 If you want to hold a large event, talk to us and we can let the Brooklyn Community Association (who take bookings for the Hall) know so any of their hirers are aware, and vice-versa for Hall bookers.
 The WCC will also need to know about a sizeable event.
 Regardless of your booking, the public can still access the green.

 Unforunately things have slipped a bit since the heyday of bowling.
 There’s a fantastic lawn out front, if not championship-level.
 Nothing stopping you bringing your balls and having a go though.

-We have some sets of bowls, as well as a croquet set which you can have a go with.
+We have some sets of bowls, as well as a really nice croquet set which you can have a go with.

 Who runs/how can I book the Vogelmorn Hall?

 It’s administered by the Brooklyn Community Association under contract from its owners WCC.

 Who are the Vogelmorn Community Group (VCG)?

 A bunch of highly motivated local idealists who came together in 2013 around the opportunity presented when the Bowling Club was transitioning into a new life.
 We formed a Charitable Trust in early 2015.